Proving Fault in Personal Injury Accidents: General Rules

 Determining who is at fault (also known as “liability”) in a personal injury case can be complicated.
 It is obvious to say that the person or business at fault should pay for any damages, but before that it must be determined who is legally at fault.
 Oftentimes, this depends on if someone was careless or “negligent”.

 Most accidents happen as a result of someone being careless.
-The basic rule of thumb in personal injury lawsuits comes down to this: if one person involved in the accident was less careful than the other than the less careful one must pay some or all of the damages incurred.
+The basic rule of thumb in personal injury lawsuits comes down to this: if one person involved in the accident was less careful than the other one must pay some or all of the damages incurred.

 Legal liability is almost always decided by this rule of carelessness and by one or more of the following situations: